-Using these four concepts will enhance your ability to: listen and understand what the person with dementia is trying to express, observe changes in their emotional reactions, validate the person's efforts to express feelings, and become actively engaged to create a more positive experience/environment for the person with dementia and yourself.
+Using these four concepts will enhance your ability to: listen and understand what the person with dementia is trying to express, observe changes in their emotional reactions, validate the person's efforts to express feelings, and become actively engaged to create a more positive experience/environment for the person living with dementia.

-Understanding that people with dementia have difficulty with thinking skills and retaining new information (repeating questions that were just answered), or is unable to retrieve an old memory (such as using a tv remote), we can approach the person with more empathy and compassion.
+Understanding that people with dementia have difficulty with thinking skills and retaining new information (repeating questions that were just answered), or is unable use a familiar skill (such as a tv remote), we can approach the person with more empathy and compassion.
 Taking the word "remember" out of your vocabulary can reduce the feeling of shame and embarrassment the person will show, when the person is unable to remember or retrieve information.

-If the person has aphasia (an acquired language impairment), information given to the person may not be received accurately (receptive language) or information the person is expressing (expressive language) may have difficulty finding words and this creates even more frustration.
+If the person has aphasia (an acquired language impairment), information given to the person may not be received accurately (receptive language) or information the person is expressing (expressive language) and may have difficulty finding words thus creating frustration and embarrassment.
 Image the stress you feel when your loved one repeats the same question over and over.
-Now just image how confused, embarrassed, and shamed the person feels when they hear "I already told you."
-Not only has the person forgotten the answer they receive earlier, they didn't recall they had even asked the question in the first place.
+Now image the confusion, embarrassment, and shame the person feels when they hear "I already told you."
+The feeling of shame will last for some time, even after they forget why they are feeling shame.
+When a person repeats questions, the person has forgotten the answer they received earlier, and because of memory loss, they didn't even recall they had even asked the question in the first place.
 It is very confusing for a person with memory loss to not get an answer to a simple question.
 Now image how this can lead to constant conflicts.

 Promoting a life of quality for the person living with dementia and their family members and friends is the foundation of the L.O.V.E.
 Approach.
-By listening, observing, validating, and engaging, especially in physical activities, intellectual stimulation, socialization, spiritual support, and participating in music and expressive arts, cognitive decline may slow, and lessen the frustrations experienced by everyone.
-Staying engaged in life is key for living a life of quality, for the person, their family members, and friends.
+By listening, observing, validating, and staying engaged in life is key for living a life of quality, for the person, their family members, and friends.
+Offering a familiar routine and meaningful activities throughout the day to meet the physical, cognitive, social, spiritual, and the expressive needs using music and art, will benefit the person and you!

-Vicky Pitner, CTRS, CDP, has been a champion for supporting people living with disabilities, such as dementia, Alzheimer's disease and other neurocognitive disorders, and their families for over 40 years in both clinical and community settings.
+Vicky Pitner, CTRS, CDP, has been a champion for supporting people living with neurodevelopmental and neurocognitive disorders such as Alzheimer's disease and other dementias and their families for over 40 years in both clinical and community settings.

-Early intervention is instrumental in maintaining a life of quality after a diagnoses of "dementia" for both the person and the family.
-The word "dementia" has been and continues to be portrayed as a hopeless, and debilitating life as the person is "suffering" from dementia, rather than "living" with a chronic disability.
+Addressing dementia-related symptoms early is instrumental in maintaining a life of quality for both the person and the family.
+The word "dementia" has been and continues to be portrayed as having a hopeless, and debilitating life and perceived the person is "suffering" from dementia.
+The LOVE Approach sees the person as "living" with a chronic disability and can continue to have meaning and purpose.

 The dual stigma for the individual and the family is the most significant barrier for the individual or the family to seek help or create a life of well-being.
 Vicky believes with better education and awareness of what dementia is, and is not, the stigma can be reduced, and families can become empowered and friends can stay connected and be a part of the person's life.

-Vicky developed "Engaging in Life with L.O.V.E.: The Friends and Family Approach for Supporting Someone Living with Living with Dementia” to help break through the stigma and fear and keep friends and families in touch and learn an approach that will promote well-being and shared moments of joy.
+Vicky developed "Engaging in Life with L.O.V.E.: The Friends and Family Approach for Supporting Someone Living with Dementia” to help break through the stigma and fear and keep friends and families connected and promote well-being and shared moments of joy.

 Certified Therapeutic Recreation Professional (CTRS)